pmndrs/jotai/docs/core.md

 const [value, updateValue] = useAtom(anAtom)
 ```

 The `updateValue` takes just one argument, which will be passed to the third argument of writeFunction of the atom.
-The behavior is totally depends on how the writeFunction is implemented.
+The behavior totally depends on how the writeFunction is implemented.

 ## useBridge/Bridge